by Ambre Emory-Maier

 Alice in Wonderland syndrome is a little understood condition.
 Many people who suffer from migraine have Alice in Wonderland syndrome.
 Unfortunately, these patients either do not share the symptoms with their doctor or if they do, they are dismissed by the physician especially those not trained in migraine medicine.
 My neurologist shared that in earlier centuries women with these transient symptoms were often thought to be hysterical or mentally ill.

-Alice in Wonderland Causes
+What is Alice in Wonderland Syndrome?

 Alice in Wonderland syndrome is a neurological disorder not a mental health disorder.
 However, when you research it you will find it classified as a neuropsychological disorder.
 Currently it sits in the diagnostic realm between the two yet, as my neuro-otologist told me, it is neurological not psychiatriac and most often seen in migraine patients and those with epilepsy.